 Nori sheets (toasted seaweed) is a wonderful sea vegetable and are best known as the dark green wrapping for sushi recipes.
 I have these crispy sheets always in my pantry and use it in my recipes when I need that ”something extra”.
-Since I don’t use (conventional) table salt, nori sheets will give it a bit of a salty sea taste.
+Since I don’t use (conventional) table salt that much, nori sheets will give it a bit of a salty sea taste.
 A recipe I have been making over and over again when I’m in a rush in this herbal lentil salad with toasted seaweed.

 If you’re avoiding salt with added iodine, if you eat little to no bread and eat a fully plant-based diet then I think nori sheets are also a great way to provide your body with iodine.
 You can read more about this topic here.